-Brighton's West Pier (1866-) was designed by Eugenius Birch and was described as the finest pier in Britain.
+Brighton's West Pier (1866-) was designed by Eugenius Birch and was described as the finest pier in Britain, with a English Heritage report characterising it as "the most important pleasure pier ever built".

-"Grade 1"-listed, it was closed to the public in 1975, and was finally destroyed by a series of fires in 2003.
+"Grade 1"-listed, it was closed to the public in 1975, and was essentially destroyed by two fires in 2003, apparently deliberate acts of arson.

 Its anchor-buildings and still exist on Brighton seafront, and the blackened skeleton of its main metalwork is visible out to sea to the West of the Palace Pier.